RahulGopathi/Instagram-Network-Visualization/README.md

 GitHub repository Link: https://github.com/RahulGopathi/Instagram-Network-Visualization.git

+### Installing Chrome Webdriver

+- Install the chrome webdriver according to your chrome version from [here](https://chromedriver.chromium.org/downloads).
+- You can find you chrom version from Menu > Help > About Google Chrome

 ### Procedure for visualizing Instagram network

 - Install [python](https://www.python.org/downloads/) in your environment and clone the reporsitory using following command